piyush546/Spychat/README.md

 Author Name:Piyush Kumar

 Objectives:
-Add a status update.
+1.Add a status update.
-Add a friend.
+2.Add a friend.
-Send a secret message.
+3.Send a secret message.
-Read a secret message.
+4.Read a secret message.
-Read Chats from a user.
+5.Read Chats from a user.
-Print the avg words spoken by a friend
+6.Print the avg words spoken by a friend
-Delete a spy from list of spies if they are speaking too much.
+7.Delete a spy from list of spies if they are speaking too much.
-Close Application
+8.Close Application

 Python setup
 To properly use this python-modules some additional libraries have to be installed beforehand.
 This can be easily accomplished with the commands below.